(Updated Nov 2015)

 If you are up that way, you should also drive the few minutes to the village of Leigh to visit the marine sanctuary there (Goat Island).
 The fish swim right up to the rocks around the shore, and it is possible to stand on the rocks and see fairly large specimens swimming by.
 I am an idiot and was sufficiently mesmerised by the scenery not to remember to take photographs until after the event.
 Doh.

 On both the northern and southern end of the motorway around Auckland, is Mohair Craft.
 I’ve been to the Dairy Flat outlet.
 It’s on State Highway 1, at the service centre that you need to stop at to pay for your road toll to go north.
 You can’t miss it.
-They have a very nice selection of well-priced mohair and other fibre goodness.
+They have a nice selection of well-priced mohair and other fibre goodness.

 Down the road past Auckland now we’ll go to the coastal Bay of Plenty area.